Isagog/isagog-ontologies/README.md

+# Isagog ontologies

+This repo contains the top ontology of the Isagog platform, the domain specific ontologies for main ongoing projects, and a utility to generate pydantic modules out of the abovementioned ontologies

 ## Generating Python Models

 The `ontology-to-module.py` script in the `isagog_ontologies/utils` directory can be used to generate Python model classes from an OWL ontology file like `mema_ontology.ttl`.